molinab297/Gratheory/README.md

 # Gratheory
 Gratheory - a lightweight Processing 3 app for visualizing graph theory algorithms.

-Follow the steps to contribute work to this project: [[Waffle-Git Branching Tutorial](https://github.com/waffleio/waffle.io)]
+Follow the steps to contribute to this project: [[Waffle-Git Branching Tutorial](https://github.com/waffleio/waffle.io)]